-Covid 19 coronavirus: Health authorities investigating possible Canterbury Covid-19 case
+Covid 19 coronavirus: Health authorities investigating possible isolation case in Canterbury

 The first was a man aged in his 50s, the youngest to die in New Zealand, and the second was Dr Joseph Williams, a former Cook Islands Prime Minister.

-Dr Williams, 85, was a much-respected general practitioner in Auckland and died less than 24 hours after his older brother died from the virus.
+Dr Williams was a much-respected general practitioner in Auckland and died less than 24 hours after his older brother died from the virus.

 The 85-year-old's nephew Dr Kiki Maoate said the double tragedy has hit the family hard: "It is a blow for the family.
 They are reeling from it," he said.